Tour Operators Set To Make Large Scale Redundancies Without Government Action

-88% of tour operators and destination management companies (DMCs), who are responsible for bringing in and looking after over 50% of all international visitors to the UK (and over 70% of visitors from the USA and China), are set to make large scale redundancies as a result of the Covid-19 crisis, unless the Government provides more financial support to the sector, according to survey results released today by tourism trade association UKinbound.
+88% of tour operators and destination management companies (DMCs), who are responsible for bringing in and looking after over 50% of all international visitors to the UK (and over 70% of visitors from the USA and China) are set to make large scale redundancies as a result of the Covid-19 crisis, unless the Government provides more financial support to the sector, according to survey results released by UKinbound.

 The trade body conducted a survey of its tour operator and DMC members, and found that without further Government support: